Axinom/mosaic-media-template/README.md

 without `sudo`, please see
 [Docker post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/).

-## Prepare and connect the ott-template solution
+## Prepare and connect the media-template solution

 1. Run `yarn` to install all package dependencies for the workspace.
 2. Run `yarn apply-templates` to create local copies of all `*.template` files